lukeemhigh/kitty-sessionx/README.md

   scrollDown: ...
 ```

-For more information about the keybinding format, refer to `man fzf`
+For more information about keybindings format, refer to `man fzf`.

 ### Modify Fzf Headers/Prompts